 Symposium I: Humanist Perspectives

-Nottingham University, 9th of April 2021 (the event will be held online)
+Nottingham University, 9th of April 2021 (the event was held online)

-The symposium will explore approaches towards a humanistic understanding of the inter-relation between the domains of A.I., theatre and performance and ludic technologies.
+The symposium explored approaches towards a humanistic understanding of the inter-relation between the domains of A.I., theatre and performance and ludic technologies.

 Session I: Keynotes